Revature-Salesforce-Training/curriculum/readme.md

 even if it's a phone.
 I also don't care where you upload the video, just send me the link.
 (Unlisted Youtube videos are a pretty good option.)
 The breakdown of how I grade is in the table below.
 There is room for variance.
-If for example someone was awesome and middling they don't necessarily get a 75%.
+If for example someone got :thumbsup: and :no_entry: they don't necessarily get a 75%.
 It's just a ballpark estimate.
 Much like a real interview situation, there is a little subjectivity involved.